 Mr. Robertson started his career with Ernst & Young and is a qualified Chartered Accountant and Fellow of the Institute of Chartered Accountants for England and Wales.
 He holds a B.Sc.
 Hons in Economics and Accounting from the University of Leicester and is a British Citizen.

 Sean P. Harrison joined Kingdom Hotel Investments (KHI) as General Counsel in July 2014.
-Prior to this role, he had acted as lead external corporate counsel to the company for many years.
+Prior to this appointment he has been lead external corporate counsel to KHI for many years.

-Mr. Harrison is responsible for managing all aspects of KHI’s global legal affairs including mergers, acquisitions, and disposals; joint venture and partner relationships; financing arrangements; corporate governance; resolution of third party disputes; risk management; company secretarial; and general corporate and commercial advice.
+Mr. Harrison is responsible for managing all aspects of KHI’s global legal affairs including mergers, acquisitions and disposals; joint venture and partner relationships; financing arrangements; corporate governance; resolution of third party disputes; risk management; company secretarial; and general corporate and commercial advice.
 His team also oversees insurance placement for Kingdom Hotels’ hospitality assets globally.
+In 2015 and 2016, Mr. Harrison was part of the leadership team negotiating and implementing the sale and merger of FRHI with AccorHotels which completed in July 2016, the deal value of which was in excess of US$ 3 billion.
+In early 2018 Mr. Harrison was appointed to the Board of Four Seasons Holdings Inc. as a non-executive director.
+He also sits on the board of the companies holding Hotel George V, The Savoy and several other Four Seasons, Raffles, Fairmont and Movenpick hotels within the KHI Group.

 Prior to joining KHI, Mr. Harrison was a corporate partner at the global law firm Hogan Lovells headquartered in Washington DC and London.
 Following elevation from Associate to Partner in 2004, he was based in London for several years before moving to Abu Dhabi where he also held senior management responsibility between 2008 and 2012.